 There is also a scale model of Latvian train stations, featuring scale models of freighters as well as passenger trains.

-On the other hand, a locomotive depot of the 1880s has been transformed into a venue for various events, concerts, exhibitions and performances.
+In a different area of the museum, a locomotive depot of the 1880s has been transformed into a venue for various events, concerts, exhibitions, and performances.